zhairong/shorturl/README.md

 ### Security
 * Security is a big thing to think about.
 I have only implemented an interceptor to avoid DDoS attacking.
 * only one shorturl will be generated for one IP within 5 seconds.

+### scalability
+* This app is not scalable for now, because I used In Memory DB and Cache,it is only for local usage.
+* next step is use radis to replace in memory DB and Cache.

 ### Test
 * develop test with WebMvcTest, test only business logic UrlController, urlservice will be mocked.